 - Do you have strong comfortable boundaries?

-- Do you know who you are outside your mama role?
+- Who are you outside your mama role?

 - Do you include self-awareness strategies in your daily routine?

-- Do you know how to be kind, forgiving and gracious with yourself.
+- Have you learned toto be kind, forgiving and gracious with yourself.
 Cue the self-compassion discussion…